20 Tips to Improve Your Typography Skills

 Image source: MyMind website, mymind.com

-Design tip: Ask yourself what information the reader should perceive first, second, and third… then start designing.
+Ask yourself in what order the reader should take in the information… and then start designing.

 4. Use Grid Systems